Let's get down to the nitty gritty

 We've organized our Installation Instructions into three different pages.
 Click the link to view the appropriate page.
 If you have further questions please contact us.

 Remember to always leave 1/4" - 1/2" expansion space from base plate or wall.
 Ensure starter rows are firmly in place to hold succeeding rows.
 Establish a working line by measuring an equal distance from the wall at both ends and snapping a chalk line.
 This is usually the straightest and best reference for establishing a straight working line.
 The distance you measure from the wall should be the width of a plank plus about 1/4" - 1/2" for expansion space.
 If the outside wall is out of square, adjust your working line to make it straight for the rest of your installation.

 **ABOUT INSTALLING SHOE MOLDING OR QUARTER ROUND: Due to the hardness of strand woven bamboo/eucalyptus, you will need to use a micro pin nailer to install most strand woven perimeter moldings.
 The recommended pin nailer will shoot 23 gage nails and these tools can be rented at most local big-box stores.

-**IMPORTANT NOTE: not all nail guns work with strand woven bamboo, as it is much more dense than traditional hardwoods.
-You may need to rent a gun (see recommendations below) which can also be done by calling your Ambient representative at 301-498-0234
+Please note all nail guns work with high density hardwoods such as strand bamboo, Brazilian Teak, Brazilian Walnut, etc. These woods are much more dense than traditional hardwoods and you may need to rent an 18 gauge nailer (see recommendations below), which can also be done by calling your Ambient representative at 301-498-0234.

-- RECOMMENDED NAIL GUNS: Primatech Q550, Powernail 50P Flex (pneumatic nailers)
+- RECOMMENDED NAIL GUNS: Primatech Q550 ALR (pneumatic nailer)

 - CLEAT SIZE REQUIRED: 18 gage, 1-1/2 inch or 2 inch lengths